Trixi Worrack Rider History

-From 2017, Trixi Worrack began to transition into more a road captain role with strong time trials.
-She retained the National TT Champs before returning to her usual form in the renamed Thüringen Ladies Tour with 4 place.
+From 2017, Trixi Worrack began to transition into more of a road captain role with strong time trials.
+She retained the National TT Champs before returning to her usual form in the renamed Thüringen Ladies Tour with 4th place.
 She narrowly missed out on holding the National TT jersey for another year in 2018, finishing 2nd.
 She took the bronze medal at the TT in the European Championships and then won her 5th Worlds Team Time Trial gold as Canyon-SRAM pipped Boels-Dolmans to the crown.
 2019 saw very few individual results as she moved to the Trek Segafredo team with its many star riders.
 She was once again on the winning team in the Vårgårda TTT though.
 Worrack continues to race in 2020 in her 39th year.
 Worrack has now retired after completing the 2021 Women’s Tour.

 Greatest Race Victory